Skip to content

 When these thresholds are hit, requests fail until the window resets.

-• Multiple integrations hitting the same account simultaneously
+• Multiple integrations hitting the same account simultaneously, exhausting the shared concurrency pool

 The Business Impact of Rate Limit Errors